kubevault/kubevault/docs/guides/monitoring/vault-server/coreos.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Monitoring Vault Server Using CoreOS Prometheus Operator
+# Monitoring Vault Server Using Prometheus Operator

 CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to monitor Vault server using Prometheus via CoreOS Prometheus Operator).
+This tutorial will show you how to monitor Vault server using Prometheus via Prometheus Operator).

 ## Monitor Vault server